Daniel Gordin, M.D., Dr.Med.Sci., Associate Professor, PI

 Diabetes and ischemic stroke are two major causes of early morbidity and mortality.
 We recently reported a high risk of premature death in individuals with type 1 diabetes, compared to type 2 diabetes and non-diabetic controls, in a large cohort of young individuals who had suffered a first ever stroke.
 The strongest risk factor for mortality was renal disease.

 The goal of this collaborative longitudinal study is to find early markers and causal risk factors for cerebrovascular disease in individuals with type 1 diabetes.
-All subjects underwent detailed clinical examination, clinical and biochemical profiling, genetic (GWAS, whole genome sequencing) and retinal evaluations (fundus photos, OCTA), and brain MRI.
+All subjects underwent detailed clinical examination, clinical and biochemical profiling, genetic (GWAS, whole genome sequencing) and retinal evaluations (fundus photos, OCTA), and brain MRI as part of the FinnDiane study.
 We aim to repeat these examinations in these individuals, to establish a longitudinal trajectory, and additionally include a cognitive examination to find structural-functional associations between brain anatomy and cognition.

 The final aim of these two initiatives is to identify patients at risk for renal and cerebrovascular in order to plan their prevention and even find tools to improve their individual treatment to eventually delay or in best case halt these grim diseases.